There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 Free museum days

 Many popular museums offer free admission to everyone one day each month.
-Find a list of participating museums, along with a list of always free museums here:
+Check our big list of free museums & free museum days.

-When you volunteer at a museum, you may receive free admission and/or other benefits, including a behind-the-scenes look at operations and exhibitions.
-Visit the museum website or call the museum to inquire about volunteer opportunities.
+When you volunteer at a museum, you may receive free admission and other benefits.
+Of course, as a volunteer, you will experience a behind-the-scenes look at operations and exhibitions, which is priceless!

 Discount museum admission programs